Jookare/Open-set-Plankton-Recognition/README.md

 1. Download both datasets, and take the folders 'images', and 'class splits' and move those inside the data folder.
 Move the "labeled_20201020" folder from the SYKE-plankton_IFCB_2022 inside 'images'

+2. The `environment.yml` file contains the required conda and pip packages.

-2. Run the code in the Jupyter notebook `dataset_creator.ipynb` or alternatively run using ipython:
+3. Run the code in the Jupyter notebook `dataset_creator.ipynb` or alternatively run using ipython:
 ```python
 ipython
 %run dataset_creator.ipynb